 - The region of a dog's brain devoted to smell is ~40x greater than in humans

-Consequently the smell of a food is much more important to a dog than the way it tastes.
-We have found this to be the case when developing Buggy Bix.
+Consequently the smell of a pet food is much more important to a dog than the way it tastes.
+We found this to be the case when developing Buggy Bix.
 The novel flavour of insects encourages a lot of curious sniffing before a pup will dive in for the taste test.

 So what does this mean?
 Simply put, if something smells good to a dog it will eat it (or at least try it).